Managing False Positives

 Legitimate Administrative Tools

-Scenario: PowerShell scripts used by IT teams trigger "Suspicious PowerShell Activity" alerts.
+Scenario: IT team's PowerShell scripts trigger "Suspicious PowerShell Activity" alerts.

 Service Accounts and Automation

-Scenario: Service accounts with high privileges generate "Privilege Escalation" or "Lateral Movement" alerts.
+Scenario: Service accounts with high privileges generate "Privilege Escalation" alerts.

 Development and Testing Activities

-Scenario: Security testing tools and development activities trigger malware or attack alerts.
+Scenario: Security testing tools trigger malware or attack alerts.

 Authentication Patterns

-Scenario: Normal authentication behaviors trigger "Brute Force" or "Account Compromise" alerts.
+Scenario: Normal authentication behaviors trigger "Brute Force" alerts.

 Step 1: Identify the Pattern

-Review recurring false positive alerts to identify common characteristics.
+Review recurring false positive alerts for common characteristics.

 Step 2: Verify Legitimacy